Quick checklist

 Common gaps

-- No proof that pre-employment steps were completed before dispatch.
+- No documentation of the pre-employment steps taken before a driver's first dispatch.

-- Random pool records are hard to match to driver dates.
+- Random selection pool records cannot be matched to specific drivers and dates.

 Before / During / After audit